 Donna Su (she/her/ella) is an elected school board member for Evanston/Skokie District 65 in Illinois (2021 - 2025).
-She is the School Board liaison for Dewey Elementary and Haven Middle School, prior liaison with Oakton Elementary and Dawes Elementary in the district.
+She is the School Board liaison for Dewey Elementary and Haven Middle School, prior liaison with Oakton Elementary and Dewey Elementary.
 Additionally, she sits on the Park School Advisory Board, and serves as the board representative to Ed-Red, and sits on the Personnel, Buildings and Grounds, and Finance committee, previously also the city of Evanston/District 65/District 202 committee

 Principled.
 Proven.
 Progressive